scriptin/effective-input-slides/slides.md

 ### Repetitive (in different contexts)

-- Watching/listening/reading similar material improves comprehesibility.
+- Watching/listening/reading similar material improves comprehensibility.
 - Doesn't mean you need to consume the same content over and over.

 Examples: